U-Next: Sports

-U-Next streams a range of sports content, including all events from the UFC, Glory kickboxing, Bellator MMA, and PGA Tour.
-The platform held exclusive live streaming rights for 33 PGA Tour events during the 2022–2023 season.
+U-Next streams a massive range of live sports content, driven by a strategy focused on four main pillars: association football, golf, combat sports, and tennis.
+The platform streams all events from the UFC, Glory kickboxing, Bellator MMA, and Rizin, while holding exclusive live streaming rights for the PGA Tour and JLPGA events.

-Between March 2023 and June 2024, U-Next offered access to matches from the Premier League, Scottish Premiership, Serie A, and Major League Baseball.
-As of June 30, 2023, it began live streaming all home games of the Yokohama DeNA BayStars in the Central League, including interleague play and the Japan Series.

-Beginning in August 2024, all matches from the Premier League and La Liga are available through an add-on service called the U-Next Soccer Pack, which is also offered as a standalone subscription.

-Pornographic Content
+In European football, all matches from the English Premier League and Spanish La Liga are available through the U-Next Soccer Pack, with the Dutch Eredivisie added exclusively for the 2025–26 season.
+In tennis, the platform became the exclusive Japanese broadcaster for the men's ATP Tour from 2025 to 2029.
+Domestic sports offerings include all home games of the Yokohama DeNA BayStars, commercial-free broadcasts of the SMBC Japan Series, top-tier SV.League volleyball matches via the J SPORTS Volleyball Pack, and international table tennis tournaments through a partnership with TV Tokyo.

+Adult content

-The H-Next service, which offers pornographic video content, is accessible only via the web on video.hnext.jp to users aged 18 and over.
+The H-Next service, which offers pornographic video content, is accessible only via the web on video.hNext.jp to users aged 18 and over.
 The service was initially bundled with U-Next’s monthly subscription but was separated as of June 21, 2024.
 At the same time, support for Visa and Mastercard payments was discontinued, reportedly due to pressure from credit card companies.